John Day River

 Mile 150.35 – ShooFly Rapid

 Class II.
 Boat scout from the slack water on the river right side.
 Ride the fun waves down the main current, just left of center.
 Towards the end of the rapid the current pushes into the cliff.
+This rapid is also known as Russo Rapids.

 Mile 150.25 – Willow Whack Camp